 About the Project

-A project of the Preservation Society, the Charleston Justice Journey (CJJ) is an online interactive research and mapping initiative that highlights sites significant to the African American experience and our city’s ongoing journey toward racial equality, while conveying the connection of these sites to the historic built environment.
+A project of the Preservation Society, the Charleston Justice Journey (CJJ) is an online interactive research and mapping initiative that highlights sites significant to African American history and Charleston’s ongoing journey toward racial equality, while conveying the connection of these sites to the historic built environment.
 Through this work, the Preservation Society is elevating the contributions of underrepresented communities to provide opportunities for engagement and education.
-The mapping project is a critical first step in preservation and protection of the full narrative of Charleston.
+The mapping project is a critical step in preservation and protection of the full narrative of Charleston.

 CJJ began as a Furman University Riley Diversity Leadership Institute Capstone Project and was launched in 2018 by an all-volunteer team, led by educator Dr. Barbara Diligard, attorneys Laura Evans, Blan Holman, Christiaan Marcum, previous International African American Museum director Michael Boulware Moore, Trident United Way Chief Operating Officer Merridith Crowe, and the Post and Courier’s Brian Hicks.
 CJJ was established with support from inaugural donors Linda Ketner and David Cohen, with the International African American Museum (IAAM) as the fiscal intermediary.